linkmalloc/proudbisayabai.ph/_posts/2025-08-25-from-bisaya-pride-to-3-5m-fans-maddi-telma-s-journey.md

 author: Ariel Alegado
 author2: ''
 layout: post
-title: 'From Bisaya Pride To 3.5m Fans: Madi Telma’S Journey'
+title: Kinsa Si Madi Telma?
 description: >-
   To the Bisaya community, Jaime Onod — or more famously known as Madi Telma — is more than just a content creator.
 At 28 years old, she has become our